kwonus/Magnanimity/README.md

 - low overhead
 - super low-latency

-Admittedly, the memory accessibility rules are tedious [but will be well-documented].
+Admittedly, the memory accessibility rules are tedious, but documented (and pretty straight-forward).
 However, once that is well-understood, there is almost zero complexity and minimal bias (afterall, it is just a sophisticated semaphore-server with a watch-dog)
 Easy to lean (while this server is C++; your favorite language is all you'll need to know!
 YAML-driven configuration coming soon)